naninovel/docs/docs/api/index.md

 ; of the scene and 10% away from the bottom border; also makes him look to the left.
 @char Sora.Happy look:left pos:45,10

-; Make Sora appear at the bottom-center and in front of Felix
+; Make Sora appear at the bottom-center and in front of Felix.
 @char Sora pos:50,0,-1
 @char Felix pos:,,0